Two convergent NPA-like hierarchies for the quantum bilocal scenario: Introduction

 \subsection{Motivation}

-\textbf{Bilocal scenario quantum correlations}\\ In this article, we focus on the quantum bilocal scenario involving three parties, $A,B,C$ measuring two independent sources $\rho, \sigma$ distributed through the bilocal network (see Figure~\ref{fig:ThreePartiesScenarios}b).
-We focus on the set of quantum correlations $\vec{P}=\{p(abc|xyz)\}$ which can be obtained in this scenario, where $p(abc|xyz)$ is the probability of measurement results $a, b, c$ given that $A, B, C$ respectively performed measure $x, y, z$.
-According to the Born rule, they write
+\textbf{Bilocal quantum correlations}\\ In this article, we focus on the quantum bilocal scenario involving three parties, $A,B,C$ measuring two independent sources $\rho, \sigma$ distributed through the bilocal network (see Figure~\ref{fig:ThreePartiesScenarios}b).
+We focus on the set of quantum correlations $\vec{P}=\{p(abc|xyz)\}$ which can be obtained in this scenario, where $p(abc|xyz)$ is the probability of measurement results $a, b, c$ given that $A, B, C$ respectively performed measurements labeled by $x, y, z$.
+According to the Born rule, we write